 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.

-The average journey time between Brussels and Amsterdam-Centraal is 2 hours and 12 minutes and the fastest journey time is 1 hour and 49 minutes.
-On an average weekday, there are 41 trains per day travelling from Brussels to Amsterdam-Centraal.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Brussels and Amsterdam-Centraal is 2 hours and 23 minutes, with around 29 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Thalys high-speed trains from Brussels to Amsterdam Centraal can travel at speeds of up to 186 mph (300 km/h).
 The fastest journey time from Brussels to Amsterdam Centraal by train is 1 hour and 52 minutes.

 The average train ticket price from Brussels to Amsterdam-Centraal usually costs around €48.31 two weeks before travel, but can start from as little as €22 when you book in advance.
 Prices also vary depending on the time of day, route and class you book.